 OeNB (1 WEEK)

 This segment provides a comprehensive introduction to financial stability issues.
-It covers a wide selection of interrelated topics and complements the Macroeconomic Management Issues segment.
+It covers a wide selection of interrelated topics and complements the macroeconomic management issues segment.
 As a starting point, it reviews the costs of financial instability and discusses the economic rationale for financial regulation.
-It then goes on to discuss the emergence of the current financial crisis and its implications for financial regulation, especially in the banking sector.
-The presentations review the changes to the institutional framework and substance of new financial regulation in Europe with special emphasis on macroprudential policy.
-The course includes an illustration of macroprudential instruments and tools and their implementation in selected countries.
-A part of the segment is devoted to assessing methods of liquidity risk and credit risk and their usage in a banking stress test environment.
-Finally, the segment embeds the debate in a broader international discussion on financial stability issues with special focus on the financial development of emerging markets.
+It then goes on to discuss the emergence of the past financial crisis and its implications for financial regulation, especially in the banking sector.
+This segment embeds the debate in a broader international discussion on financial stability issues with special focus on the financial development of emerging markets.
+The presentations review the changes to the institutional framework and substance of new financial regulation in Europe with special emphasis on macroprudential policy and tools.
+The course gives participants the chance to apply the content practically in comprehensive case studies.
+A part of the segment is devoted to assessing methods of liquidity risk and their usage in a banking stress test environment.
+Finally, the interlinkages of macroprudential measures, recovery and resolution as well as deposit guarantee schemes are discussed.

 Trade Policy and International Trade Regimes